plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

 previous sections).

 Nodes that do not contain or decompose into child nodes form the leaves in a |PLEXIL| plan tree.
-These nodes are called *nodes* and are part of Core |PLEXIL|, which is the subset of |PLEXIL| that is executed directly.
+These nodes are called *leaf nodes* and are part of Core |PLEXIL|, which is the subset of |PLEXIL| that is executed directly.

 .. _empty_node: